-Hello again!
-My family and I cruised to Russia after our stop in Estonia!
+THello again!
+My family and I cruised to Russia after our stops in Copenhagen, Berlin, and Estonia.
 RUSSIA!!!
-We had two full days to explore St. Petersburg!
-To visit Russia, you must have a visa, but since we booked our excursions through the cruise, we didn’t need one!
+We had two full days to explore the best of St. Petersburg!
+To visit Russia, you must get a visa ahead of time.
+However, since we booked our excursions through our cruise, this acted as a loophole and we didn’t need one!

 Pro-tip: You may not need a Russian visa if you book tours through cruises or travel agencies!
 Look for loopholes like this to save yourself time and money!

 St. Isaac’s Cathedral

 St. Isaac’s Cathedral was our first stop on tour!
 This church is the 4th biggest in Europe and was beautiful.

 Next, we visited the famous Cathedral of Spilled Blood.
 This church is named after Alexander III because he was murdered at this site.
 This Russian Orthodox church was built at the end of the 18th century.

 Our next stop on tour was to a souvenir shop!
 I bought a Matryoshka doll, or stacking doll.
 These dolls are typical toys for Russian children.
 These dolls usually consist of five painted dolls that stack in each other and are made of wood.

 Next, we drove to St. Paul & Peter’s Cathedral and Fortress.
 This location is where the city of St. Petersburg was founded by Peter the Great!
 In fact, all visitors had to bring a rock for construction when they wanted to enter the site.
 So, the city of St. Petersburg was quite literally erected here.